Nimble Freelancer

 How Do I Set Up a Second Home Network?

-Using Ethernet connections, create a second home network – This is a solution for laptops, PCs, and other devices with an Ethernet port.
-They can use a cable to connect to your router instead of Wi-FiWi-Fi.
-Wire wires are always a better alternative than wireless, with no danger of dropouts or a weak signal.
+Create a second home network using Ethernet connections.
+This is a solution for laptops, PCs, and other devices with an Ethernet port.
+They can use a cable to connect to your router instead of Wi-Fi.
+Wires are always a better alternative to wireless, with no danger of dropouts or a weak signal.

 Enable the guest network – To find out if your router offers a guest network option, go to its web interface (in a web browser).
 Typically, this is turned off by default.
-However, if guest networks are supported, a feature generally allows you to limit the amount of bandwidth that visitors can consume.
+However, if guest networks are supported, a feature generally allows you to limit the bandwidth visitors can consume.
 You will be able to give this network a unique name and password.

 To utilize a powerline adapter with Wi-FiWi-Fi, connect the non-Wi-Fi device to a power outlet near the router and link the two through an Ethernet connection.
 Connect the other device (adapter) to any different power outlet in your house (after pairing, if necessary) to set up a new wireless network to attach your virtual devices.

-Can You Run Two Routers One Modem?
+Can You Run Two Routers and One Modem?

 Router No. 1